TashaTJ/pawsome-portraits-v4/README.md

 ![9 Photo Grid](assets/readme-images/nine-step-grid.png)

-- 3 timlapses of craig’s artistic process during the creation of a portrait.
+- 3 timelapses of craig’s artistic process during the creation of a pawtrait.
 They sit above their headings text explanations.
 These short and easy to play videos are embedded from youtube so the user can remain on the site while they watch for optimum UX.
-They do not autoplay play for better UX.
+Autoplay play is also disabled for better UX.
 They are for educational purposes, to deepen a user's understanding of the artworks if desired.

 ![Video Grid](assets/readme-images/video-grid.png)